CleverCloud/doc.clever-cloud.com/reference/clever-tools/getting_started.md

 #### Debian/Ubuntu (.deb)

 {{< alert "warning" "End of Bintray" >}}
-<p>Bintray is ending on 1st May, we will migrate hosting as soon as possible.</p>
+<p>Bintray is ending on May 1st 2021, we will migrate hosting as soon as possible.</p>
 <p>Please refer to the dedicated <a href="https://github.com/CleverCloud/clever-tools/issues/454">issue</a> to track the migration.</p>
 {{< /alert >}}